Air Pollution Source: Outdoor Burning

 Outdoor burning air pollution, Redlands, spring 2015.

-The Grand Valley has had a long tradition of residential yard waste burning and agricultural field burning, which is contributing to our air pollution problems.
+The Grand Valley has had a long tradition of residential yard waste burning and agricultural field burning, which contributes to air pollution.
 What might have been an acceptable practice 50 years ago when the population was 50,000 people no longer works in a metropolitan area of over 150,000 residents and growing.

 It is never legal to burn trash either in an indoor fireplace or an outdoor open burn.
 Burning trash creates dioxins, which can contaminate the soil around the burn area and be carried upwind to contaminate your neighbors soil as well.